 We have over 40 years of experience in performing Industrial Hygiene Surveys for the industry.
-Also known as Occupational Health Surveys, the objective of such surveys is to identify and evaluate any potential health risks to workers in industrial locations, warehouses, construction sites, or government institutions.
+Also known as Occupational Health Surveys, the objective of such surveys is to identify and evaluate any potential health risks to workers in their environments, such as industrial locations, warehouses, construction sites, government institutions, etc.

 Identification and Potential Risk Factors

-The first step is to identify the potential health risks that may be involved.
-This can usually be determined in a walk-through inspection of each activity that is considered high-risk.
-These include but not limited to, welding, plating, brazing, chemical processing, metal casting, machinery, molding parts manufacturing, extrusion, assembly, warehousing, grinding, sawing, painting, repair, refining, recycling, equipment operation, electronics, and many more.
+The first step is to identify the potential health risks that may be involved in a space.
+This can usually be determined during a walk-through inspection of each activity that is considered high-risk.
+These include but not limited to, welding, plating, brazing, chemical processing, metal casting, operating machinery, molding parts manufacturing, extrusion, assembly, warehousing, grinding, sawing, painting, repairing, refining, recycling, operating equipment, and using electronics.

 Occupational Health Risk

-Remember that an occupational health risk can also be noise, radiation, ergonomics, and heat/cold stress not just chemical exposures.
+Remember, an occupational health risk can also be noise, radiation, ergonomics, and heat/cold stress, not just chemical exposures.
 These risks can even include biological exposures as well, such as ticks, dust mites, legionella bacteria, and mold.

 Depending on the nature of the work being done, and the work environment, risks to specific hazards will vary.
-Evaluation of the work environment can generally be quantified through worker exposure testing which involves the actual sampling of the individual using portable instruments and sampling devices.
-Exposure can address maximum allowable exposures (often referred to as a ceiling limit), Short Term Exposure Limits (STEL’s), and full-shift exposure (8-hour time-weighted average).
+Evaluation of the work environment can generally be quantified through worker-exposure testing which involves the actual sampling of the individual using portable instruments and sampling devices confirmed by accredited laboratories.
+Exposure can address maximum allowable vulnerabilities (often referred to as a ceiling limit), Short Term Exposure Limits (STEL’s), and full-shift exposure (8-hour time-weighted average).

 OSHA and Certified Industrial Hygienists

-Where exposure measurements identify health risks or violations of a regulatory standard, (such as OSHA regulations), the Industrial Hygienist must be able to assist in developing corrective measures to reduce or eliminate workers’ exposures.
-There is a hierarchy of approaches to reading or eliminating excessive exposure.
+Where exposure measurements identify health risks or violations of a regulatory standard (such as OSHA regulations), the Industrial Hygienist must assist in developing corrective measures to reduce/eliminate workers’ exposures.
+There is a hierarchy of approaches to reducing or eliminating excessive exposure.
 The hierarchy is shown below and is listed from the most effective measures in protecting workers to the least effective measures.